ChristoffBo/homeassistant/jarvis_prime/README.md

 • Offline Detection – Devices marked as monitored are flagged and logged if no longer seen for a defined period.
 • Network Stats Dashboard – Displays total discovered devices, monitored ones, and recent scan activity inside the Analytics interface.
 • API Endpoints – All network scan and device operations are exposed under /api/analytics/network/* for automation and integration.
+• Internet Speed Monitoring – Integrated Internet performance testing powered by the official Ookla Speedtest CLI.
+Jarvis automatically runs scheduled speed tests at configurable intervals (default 12 hours), storing download, upload, ping, jitter, and server data in Analytics history.
+Trend analysis compares results against recent averages, automatically detecting degradations or recoveries.
+Notifications are sent via Gotify when speeds fall below thresholds, latency spikes, or connectivity drops for multiple consecutive tests.
+Results are visualized within the Analytics tab as time-series charts with full test history and the ability to purge results.
+Auto-test interval is user-adjustable, and all data persists in the internal SQLite database for long-term tracking.

 🗺️ Atlas — Network Topology Visualization (New)